Activity 2: Story - The Strong Man Who Cried

-- Do you think it was okay for Jacob to cry?
+- Why did Jacob cry?
+Was it okay that he cried?
 What could Jacob's father have said to him?

 - What about Rachel tending sheep?
 (Point out that when this story was written, in Hebrew scripture, long ago, it was unusual for a girl to have this job.)
 What do you think about that?

-- Are there any situations in your life where you might be surprised to see a boy?
+- Are there any situations where you might be surprised to see a boy?
 Are there situations where you might be surprised to see a girl?
-(You might prompt by asking the group if more boys than girls seem to play football, and more girls than boys seem to take ice skating lessons, and if so, why that might be.
+(You might prompt by asking the group if some sports have mostly boys and other sports have mostly girls.
 Or, ask the group if they think equal numbers of boys and girls play particular sports, such as basketball, jump rope, or soccer, and why.)

-- The story about Jacob and Rachel was written a long, long time ago.
+- The story about Jacob and Rachel comes from a long, long time ago.
 Do you think people still have stereotypes about boys and girls?
-Do people still think girls aren't as strong as boys, or that boys should be tough and it is only okay for girls to cry?
+Do people still think only boys are strong?
+Do people think it is only okay for girls to cry?

 Ask the children to take a moment and think about things they like to do.
 Say, in your own words:

-Sometimes boys or girls fit a gender stereotype, but just as often, they do not.
-Gender stereotypes are wrong and unfair.
+Sometimes kids fit a gender stereotype of a boy or a girl, but just as often, they do not.
+Gender stereotypes are not fair.
 They hurt all of us, because they do not fit many of us.
-Whether our gender is " boy" or "girl," most of us like a few things people do not expect us to like because of our gender, or we don't like some things people do expect us to like.
-Whether someone is a girl or a boy and what they like to do or wear should not matter.
+Whatever our gender is, most of us like a few things people do not expect us to like because of our gender, or we don't like some things people do expect us to like.
+What a kid likes to do or wear does not have to fit other people’s ideas for that kid’s gender.
 We need to accept everyone, whether they fit a gender stereotype or not.

 Including All Participants